nla/nla-blacklight/README.md

 * Ruby: 3.0.2
 * Bundler: 2.2.22

 * System dependencies
     - Solr: 8
-    - MySQL: 8
+    - MySQL: 8 (If you have an older version, you will get SSL connection errors.)

+The [GoRails guide](https://gorails.com/setup) has great instructions for setting up Ruby, Rails and MySQL for your operating system.

 ## Configuration

-All configurable values should be defined via environment variables and `dotenv` is used to load these values into the application.
+All configurable values should be defined via environment variables. `dotenv` is used to load predefined values from the `.env*` config files into the environment automatically when the application is started.

 Non-sensitive values for development/test environments should be defined in the `.env.development`/`.env.test` files.

-Sensitive values should be defined in `.env.development.local`/`.env.test.local` files and not committed to source control.
+Sensitive values can be defined in `.env.development.local` or `.env.test.local` files for local development and *SHOULD NOT* be committed to source control.
+Git is configured to ignore these files.

+⚠️ If `dotenv` fails to load the configuration values into the environment, you can always manually export these values in the terminal before running the application.

 ### Environment Variables